 Perhaps an annoyed parent or teacher once said this to you in your youth: “Only boring people get bored.”
 You likely suspected it then — and I can confirm it for you now — that this statement is not a true one.

 On the contrary, boredom turns out to be a rather fascinating thing, a feeling that is lately the subject of some excitement among researchers who study emotion.
 (Quiet, measured excitement, but excitement nonetheless.)
 Boredom studies began in earnest in the 1980s, when a pair of University of Oregon psychologists developed something they named the Boredom Proneness Scale, a set of 28 questions that is intended to measure how easily an individual becomes bored.

-Before I bore you to death, though, you can take that very test yourself, and find out where you rate on the Boredom Proneness Scale.
+Before I bore you to death, though, you can take that very test yourself.

 It is easy for me to concentrate on my activities.